Nishant-8009/news-summarizer/Readme.md

    - Categorizes the article using AI.
    - Generates an SEO-friendly title, description, and keywords.
    - Creates a short summary.
+   - Searching for related image from web with help of AI Agent.
 5. **Publishing**: Saves the final article in the database for display on the website.

 ## Notes